 As the top producer of African-American undergraduates, Howard University is continually making great strides towards making a positive impact on the world.
 With the motto Veritas et Utilitas, Truth and Service, representing a key part of their identity as an educator, they educate students under this core belief of integrity and helping others.
 This historically black private college has had a history spanning 150 years in producing excellence and to the development of distinguished, historically aware, and compassionate graduates and to the discovery of solutions to humanity’s greatest problems in the United States and throughout the world with an abiding interest in both domestic and international affairs.

 The MBA Program at Howard seeks to become a world leader in the development of new knowledge and solutions to major business and societal problems.
-Howard School of Business ranked among top 10 MBA programs; earns #1 spot by Princeton Review as the “greatest opportunity for minority students.” and US News and World Report recognized Howard University for “strong commitment to teaching” at top 100 universities.
+Howard School of Business ranked among top 10 MBA programs; earns #1 spot by Princeton Review as the “greatest opportunity for minority students.” and US News and World Report recognized Howard University for “strong commitment to teaching” at the top 100 universities.
 With many accolades and a history of producing distinguished individuals, Howard University gives students an excellent opportunity to obtain an exceptional education.

 - Tuition (Out-of-state): $33,166